Date: Sat 18th March 2023. 9:00am

 Chip Timing - live results available at the event and on-line when everyone has finished.

-Entry limit: 650 (same as 2021).
-Includes free transfer between 20m & Half Marathon.
-Both routes are the same price.
+Entry limit: 650 Includes free transfer between 20m & Half Marathon (should you choose to swap).
+Both routes are the same price and finish in the same place.

 Easy access from the A38 and M5.
 Huge free car park.
 Ample toilets outside (and on the course).
 6 drink stations on 20 mile course (3 on Half Marathon course).